ABOUT US

 We host two concerts a year, a Summer concert around June time and a Christmas concert in December, at St Mary’s Church in Hadleigh, Suffolk, UK.

-Our concerts are free for members of the public to attend (just turn up no bookings required), and each concert we dedicate to raising donations for a local charity.
-For our Summer concert last June we managed to raise £420 for our chosen charity Suffolk Mind and £160 of donations for RSPCA from our recent Christmas concert.
-A big thank you to everyone who came along and supported us.
+Our concerts are free for anyone to attend (just turn up no bookings required).
+For each concert we raise donations for a local charity.
+For our Summer 2025 concert we raised £420 for Suffolk Mind and £160 of donations for RSPCA from our Christmas 2025 concert.
+A big thank you to all who came and supported us.
+We are preparing for our Summer 2026 concert on Sunday 14 June, 6pm.

-Above: From Hadleigh Proms 2024.
-Performing Henry Wood – British Sea Songs.
-And Vivaldi – Gloria accompanied by Hadleigh Community Choir and Hadleigh Choral Society.
+Above: Performing Henry Wood – British Sea Songs and Vivaldi – Gloria accompanied with the Hadleigh Community Choir and Hadleigh Choral Society.

 Our orchestra is conducted by Ian McCrae.